anthill/pheromon/tests/ReadMe.md

 19. `checkSensor` should register unknown sensor
 20. `checkSensor` should not register known sensor
+21. `checkSensor` should not add already existing output

   ## Maestro

   Tests to verify complete maestro functionality, from sensor message to maestro response.

-21. Maestro should register unknown sensor
+22. Maestro should register unknown sensor
-22. Maestro should send back init command when asked
+23. Maestro should send back init command when asked
-23. Maestro should register sensor status update in DB
+24. Maestro should register sensor status update in DB
-24. Pushing wifi measurements
+25. Pushing wifi measurements
-25. Emitting commands through socket should send command to sensors
+26. Emitting commands through socket should send command to sensors